 Caring for your plant

 Pot size -- A permanent home for a full-sized plant would be about 10 gallons (40 liters), but smaller plants may be grown in smaller containers.
-I recommend growing your plant in a 2 to 5 gallon pot (8-20 liters) for at least a few months before moving it to a larger container.
+I recommend starting your plant in a 2 to 5 gallon pot (8-20 liters) for at least a few months before moving it to a larger container.
 Use a pot with drainage holes.

 Transplanting -- The plant may be hard to slide out, since the roots are adhesive and tend to glue themselves to the pot.
 First, give the soil a thorough watering and wait 15 minutes for it to soak in well.
 If the roots stick to the pot, try squeezing the sides and bottom of the container while gently pulling on the stem.
 If that doesn't work, you may need to cut the pot apart with scissors or a box cutter blade.
 Wear leather gloves if you do this, and be careful!